MassTransit/MassTransit/docs/advanced/sagas/persistence.md

 Redis saga persistence does not aquire locking on the database record when writing it so potentially you can have write conflict in case the saga is updating its state frequently (hundreds of times per second).
-To resolve this, the saga instance can implement the `IVersionedSaga` inteface and include the Version property:
+To resolve this, the saga instance can implement the `IVersionedSaga` interface and include the Version property:

 ```csharp
 public int Version { get; set; }
 ```

-When version of the instance that is being updated will be lower than the expected version, the saga repository will trow an exception and force the message to be retried, potentially resolving the issue.
+When the version of the instance that is being updated is lower than the expected version, the saga repository will trow an exception and force the message to be retried, potentially resolving the issue.

 The Redis saga repository requires `ServiceStack.Redis.IRedisClientsManager` as constructor parameter.